wes1350/wes1350.github.io/about.md

 ## Contact

-If you
+Feel free to reach out to me, especially if you:

 - have questions about something I posted
 - have something interesting or useful you want to show or tell me
 - enjoy or benefit from something on this website
 - have a correction or suggestion to improve this website
 - have an expansion or rebuttal of something I've written
-- want me to write about something specific
+- have suggestions on what to write about

-then feel free to reach out to me!
-You can find my info at the bottom of the page.